gmalecha/gmalecha.github.io/_drafts/embedding-a-logic-in-coq.md

 ```

 Proving properties like these tends to be quite easy for simple definitions.
-You simply need to break the ChargeCore abstraction and reason directly about the definitions.
+The general strategy is to break the Charge! abstraction and reason directly about the definitions.
-However, proving these theorems is still quite valuable because it allows you to *not break the abstraction* when you are working in the defined logic.
+However, once we prove the theorems, we can use them to *reason within the logic* without seeing the underlying model.

 {% comment %}
 In addition to the normal theorems, it is useful to prove the ```Proper```ness of these new operators.